 Get Your UK Car Insurance Quote Now

 Brexit has been finalized so the U.K. is no longer part of the European Union (E.U.).
-Drivers registered in the U.K. will now need to carry a physical Green Card with them while driving their vehicle in the member countries of the E.U.
+Drivers registered in England, Scotland, Wales and Northern Ireland will now need to carry a physical Green Card with them while driving their vehicle in the member countries of the E.U.
 If your car is insured with Clements in the U.K., please see the FAQs below to learn more about your insurance coverage in the E.U. and how to obtain a Green Card.

 What is a Green Card?